EveripediaNetwork/wagmi-magic-connector/README.md

 # 🎨 Modal Customization

-You can customize the modal's default accent color, logo and header text.
+You can customize the modal's theme, default accent color, logo and header text.

 ```javascript
 import { MagicConnector } from '@everipedia/wagmi-magic-connector';